kajupe/FFGear/README.md

 &nbsp;

 ## Usage
-Each material now has an "FFGear" tab, in which you'll see a "Setup" area and a "Dye Colors" area.
+Each material now has an **FFGear** tab, in which you'll see a "Setup" area and a "Dye Colors" area.
 &nbsp;
 &nbsp;